p5py/p5/CONTRIBUTING.rst

 Depending on what you are interested in, use the list above to jump to the relevant section.

-For the time being, we are **not** looking for contributions to code and/or the documentation.
-Once we have some internal plumbing for p5 done and a decent amount of documentation ready, we'll add more information to the relevant sections.

 File bug reports
 ----------------